smruthi33/Code-Pattern/README.md

 You may also use the sample training images provided in the git repo, in the Data folder.

 Convert the Data folder to a zip file.

+### Test Images

+Supply all the images required to test and save it in a folder.
+Make this folder a zip file.

 ## 2. Create the notebook